ottobolyos/samba/README.md

 * __FAIL\_FAST__
     * _optional_ currently only fails fast if there are conflicts/errors during user/group creation
-    * default not set - set to any value to enable
+    * default not set on Alpine Linux - set to any value to enable
+    * ignored on Ubuntu - it is always enabled

 * __AVAHI\_NAME__
     * _optional_ name of avahi samba service